yfeng95/GAN_Theories/README.md

  ![BEGAN_loss](https://raw.githubusercontent.com/YadiraF/Images/master/GAN/BEGAN_loss2.png)
 Lower values of γ lead to lower image diversity because the discriminator focuses more heavily on auto-encoding real images.

 The final loss function is:
 **Loss Function**
  ![BEGAN_loss](https://raw.githubusercontent.com/YadiraF/Images/master/GAN/BEGAN_loss3.png)

  The intuition behind the function is easy to understand:
  (Here I describe my understanding roughly...)
 (1).
 In the beginning, the G and D are initialized randomly and k_0 = 0, so the L_real is larger than L_fake, leading to a short increase of k.
 (2).
-After several iterations, the D easily learned how to reconstruct the real data, so gamma*L_real - L_fake is negative, k decreased to 0, now D is only to reconstruct the real data and G is to learn real data distrubition so as to minimize the reconstruction error in D.
+After several iterations, the D easily learned how to reconstruct the real data, so gamma x L_real - L_fake is negative, k decreased to 0, now D is only to reconstruct the real data and G is to learn real data distrubition so as to minimize the reconstruction error in D.
 (3).
 Along with the improvement of the ability of G to generate images like real data, L_fake becomes smaller and k becomes larger, so D focuses more on discriminating the real and fake data, then G trained more following.
 (4).
-In the end, k becomes a constant, which means  gamma*L_real - L_fake=0, so the optimization is done.
+In the end, k becomes a constant, which means  gamma x L_real - L_fake=0, so the optimization is done.

  And the global loss is defined the addition of L_real (how well D learns the distribution of real data) and |gamma*L_real - L_fake| (how closed of the generated data from G and the real data)
   ![BEGAN_loss](https://raw.githubusercontent.com/YadiraF/Images/master/GAN/BEGAN_loss4.png)

-I set gamma=0.75, learning rate of k = 0.001, the learning curve of loss and k is shown below.
+I set gamma=0.75, learning rate of k = 0.001, then the learning curve of loss and k is shown below.
   ![BEGAN_loss](https://raw.githubusercontent.com/YadiraF/Images/master/GAN/BEGAN_curve.png)